Routing

 return 'User '.$id;

-You may define as many route parameters as required by your route:
+});You may define as many route parameters as required by your route:

-in the parameter names.
-These parameters are automatically passed into your route callbacks or controller methods based on their position in the route —
+});Route parameters in Doppar are defined by wrapping the parameter name in curly braces {} and should consist of alphabetic characters.
+You may also use underscores (_) in the parameter names.
+These parameters are automatically passed into your route callbacks or controller methods based on their position in the route — the actual variable names in the callback or method signature do not need to match the parameter names in the route.

 Named Routes